fncbook/fnc/book/leastsq/fitting.md

 {doc}`demos/fitting-pirate`
 ````

 Thus the variable $z=\log y$ can be fit linearly in terms of the variable $s=\log t$.
-In practice these two cases---exponential fit and power-law---are easily detected by using log-linear or log-log plots, respectively.
+In practice these two cases—exponential fit and power-law—are easily detected by using log-linear or log-log plots, respectively.

 ## Exercises